A NEW SERIES IS COMING IN 2024!

-Join us for a four-week series of FREE educational presentations to help you learn about and implement easy, eco-friendly ideas in your home, yard, and community.
-All workshops will take place at the Jones Pavilion at Warren County's Armco Park (located at 1223 State Route 741, Lebanon, OH, 45036).
+Join us for a five-week series of FREE educational presentations to help you learn about and implement easy, eco-friendly ideas in your home, yard, and community.
+All workshops will take place at the Activity Center at Kingswood Park in Deerfield Township (located at 4188 Irwin Simpson Road, Mason, OH 45040).
 This series is sponsored by the Warren County Conservation Collaborative.

-Do you want to make your yard not only a personal oasis, but a refuge for native wildlife and pollinators?
-Do you want to transform your yard into a sustainable, ecologically friendly space that is not only beautiful, but also helps to reduce water pollution?
-Join us at the Living Green workshop series to learn best management practices for your lawn including turf alternatives, permeable surfaces, landscaping techniques, and more!
+Do you want to make your habits more earth friendly?
+Then join us for the first program in the 2024 Living Green Series!
+Learn about upcoming changes and additions to our local Rumpke recycling program from Warren County Solid Waste Management District.
+Then explore ways to make your yard not only a personal oasis, but a refuge for native wildlife and pollinators from Warren County Soil & Water Conservation District (SWCD).
+Find out how you can transform your yard into a sustainable, ecologically friendly space that is not only beautiful, but also helps to reduce water pollution through best management practices for your lawn, including turf alternatives, permeable surfaces, landscaping techniques, and more!

-Presenter: Melissa Proffitt, Warren County SWCD, Education and Communications Specialist
+Presenters: Melissa Proffitt, Warren County SWCD, Education and Communications Specialist and and Suzanne Geisler, Warren County Solid Waste District, Educator

 Helping Backyard Wildlife